Skip to Main Content

 The UAA requires employers to provide reasonable accommodations for pregnancy, childbirth, breastfeeding, and related conditions unless the accommodation would create an undue hardship on the employer's operations.
 Utah Code § 34A-5-106(1)(g).

-Employers are also prohibited from requiring an employee to terminate her employment if an alternative reasonable accommodation may be provided for the employee's pregnancy, childbirth, breastfeeding, or related conditions unless the requested accommodation would create an undue hardship on the employer's operations.
+Employers are also prohibited from requiring an employee to terminate their employment if an alternative reasonable accommodation may be provided for the employee's pregnancy, childbirth, breastfeeding, or related conditions unless the requested accommodation would create an undue hardship on the employer's operations.
 Utah Code § 34A-5-106(1)(g).
-An employer is also prohibited from denying employment opportunities to an employee because it would be required to provide reasonable accommodations for pregnancy, childbirth, breastfeeding, or related conditions, unless the accommodations would create an undue hardship.
+An employer is also prohibited from denying employment opportunities to an employee because it would be required to provide reasonable accommodations for pregnancy, childbirth, breastfeeding, or related conditions unless the accommodations would create an undue hardship.
 Id.
 Employers are required to post, in a conspicuous place at the worksite and/or include in the employee handbook, written notice of employees' rights to reasonable accommodations for pregnancy, childbirth, breastfeeding, or related conditions.
 Utah Code § 34A-5-106(7)(e).

 Employment of Minors